|

 For ACMs the real job is to monitor the car's status, determine when the car is experiencing an event which meets airbag deployment criteria, and deploy the belt tensioners/airbags/etc. in a timely fashion.
 The module is working in a black closet with almost no information about the car and none about the environment and is trying to predict what's coming!
 The EDR-aspects of ACM (and PCM) functionality have been a secondary job at best.
 The goal of such recording was initially contemplated as a means of providing information to investigators about the actual crash environment the module was experiencing when it decided to either fire the bags or not.
 Better understanding of how crashes occur in the real world and what causes people to get hurt can lead to an improvement in overall safety for everyone.
 The diagnostic kit required to access the currently available crop of EDRs is sold by Bosch (who purchased this business unit from Vetronix a few years ago), and is called the Crash Data Retrieval System, or CDR-Tool.
 Because Vetronix originally sold these devices, you still sometimes hear their name come up, but they are out of this business, AFAIK.

 These EDR systems do not record audio (voices) or video, direction of travel, location, date, time, who is in the car, phone operation, or any history regarding where you've been or how fast you have driven (except for the few seconds prior to a crash, as noted below).
 There may be some other systems which contain some of those things, like OnStar, but the "black box" of the EDR does not, and that's all I'm discussing here, and it's all the CDR kit can access.
 The data from these EDR modules has been used in crash investigations across the country to help determine what happened during a crash.
 It has also been used in legal matters to clear or convict people.
-See http://harristechnical.com/cdr.htm for a list of legal cases and state laws regarding EDRs.
+Harris Technical used to keep a list of legal cases and state laws regarding EDRs, but they have discontinued that page.
+State law info can be found by clicking here to visit NCSL.
 Questions of data ownership and accessibility to various types of investigators has also been a topic of much discussion.
-These issues seem to getting settled slowly on a state-by-state basis through legislation and case law.
+These issues had been getting settled slowly on a state-by-state basis through legislation and case law, but the Feds finally stepped in.
+THIS IS NEW: In December 2015, the Driver Privacy Act of 2015 was enacted.
+See section 34302 on the congress.gov website HERE.
+Specifically, data belongs to the owner or lessee of the vehicle, and said owner or lessee must provide written, electronic, or recorded audio consent to the retrieval of the data for any purpose, with a court order exception and a few others.

 In addition to specifying what data must be recorded and at what rates, the 563 Rule includes some survivability requirements (which should be a piece of cake for current EDRs, IMHO).
 The "must-record" data includes some pre-crash data as well as a lengthy crash pulse.
 The Rule also requires manufacturers make a tool or translation device to download that data available to the public within 90 days of a car’s release for sale.
 It does not require them to give away these decoding devices, but rather that they be commerically available.
 Affordability is not addressed.
 The Rule does not require that Bosch be the outlet, and I am sure there will soon be more players in the EDR-downloading equipment market.
 The Bosch kit may continue as the only device to access GM/Ford/Chrysler/some others, but there will probably be kits from one or more other companies (i.e. OTC, B&B, Drew, or the OEM themselves) to access the other dozen or so manufacturers whose products will be covered by the rule.

 To the right is an example of an airbag control module from a GM vehicle (click on the thumbnail for the full picture).
 GM calls these units Sensing and Diagnostic Modules (SDM), while the Ford version is called a Restraint Control Module (RCM).
 You'll notice that it's not BLACK, despite the common terminology.
-They are almost all silver.
-The SDMs measure about 4x4 inches across, and are about 1.5 inches high, with a big yellow plug on one end and an arrow to indicate FORWARD as installed.
-Yellow plugs are used throughout the airbag system in all US cars, perhaps to make those connectors easy to find.
+They have almost all been silver or grey until recent years, when a few have gone to having black plastic cases.
+The SDMs typically measure about 4x4 inches across, and are about 1.5 inches high, with a big yellow plug on one end and an arrow to indicate FORWARD as installed.
+Yellow plugs are used throughout the airbag system in all US cars.
 MFES is one of the several hundred companies nationwide equipped with the CDR system (shown in the photo to the left), having been one of the very earliest adopters of this technology.
-The CDR system can download the airbag module data from some GM and Ford vehicles after an airbag deployment or in some cases, a non-deployment event.
-It is the same tool used by NHTSA, GM, and Ford in their investigations.
-The coverage, locations, what pre-impact and post-impact data gets collected, and best data retrieval procedures vary by manufacturer, so this page will discuss each separately (GM / Ford).
+The CDR system can download many airbag modules after an airbag deployment or in some cases, a non-deployment event.
+It is the same tool used by NHTSA, GM, Ford, Chrysler, and now Toyota in their own investigations.
+The coverage, locations, what pre-impact and post-impact data gets collected, and best data retrieval procedures vary by manufacturer, so this page will discuss each separately.

 |